Topological generation of simple algebraic groups: Introduction

 \begin{conj} Let $G$ be a finite simple group and let $r$ and $s$ be primes dividing $|G|$.
 Then there exists a Sylow $r$-subgroup $P$ and a Sylow $s$-subgroup $Q$ of $G$ such that $G = \la P, Q\ra$. \end{conj}

-By the main theorem of \cite{Gur}, this conjecture holds if $r=s=2$.
+By the main theorem of \cite{Gur}, this conjecture holds if $r=s=2$, and more generally if $r=2$ by \cite{BG23}.
 It has also been verified for all sporadic and alternating groups by Breuer and Guralnick.
 In addition, \cite[Theorem 1.8]{BrG} shows that if $G$ is simple and $r$ is any prime divisor of $|G|$, then there exists a prime divisor $s$ of $|G|$ such that $G = \la P,Q\ra$ for some Sylow $r$-subgroup $P$ and Sylow $s$-subgroup $Q$ of $G$.
 Here we establish the following asymptotic version, which verifies Conjecture \ref{c:syl} for all sufficiently large finite simple groups.

 \begin{corol} Let $r$ and $s$ be primes.
 Then for all sufficiently large finite simple groups $G$ with $|G|$ divisible by $r$ and $s$, there exists a Sylow $r$-subgroup $P$ and a Sylow $s$-subgroup $Q$ of $G$ such that $G = \la P,Q \ra$. \end{corol}